pyeventsourcing/eventsourcing/README.md

 #### Step 3: application

-The application layer brings together the model and the infrastructure.
+The application layer brings together the domain and the infrastructure.

 Most importantly, the application has a persistence policy.
 The persistence policy firstly subscribes to receive events when they are published, and